|

 The ASEAN plan to act in concert for ensuing haze emergencies is the first such plan of its kind.
 UNEP is very

 proud.
 ASEAN's plan should act as a model for like responses in regions likely to be beset by such disasters.
-While the wildland fire community is heading a global movement to collaborate across borders (see, for example, the International Wildland Fire Summit and the Global Wildland Fire Network barriers remain.
+While the wildland fire community is heading a global movement to collaborate across borders (see, for example, material from International Wildland Fire Summits and the Global Wildland Fire Network barriers remain.

 Significant East/West technology and capacity advantages will only be married when these barriers come down.